jetli/awesome-yew/README.md

 - [Realworld example](https://github.com/jetli/rust-yew-realworld-example-app) - Exemplary real world app built with Rust + Yew + WebAssembly.
 - [webapp.rs](https://github.com/saschagrunert/webapp.rs) - A web application completely written in Rust, frontend is built with Yew.
-- [FullstackRustDemo](https://github.com/hgzimmerman/FullstackRustDemo) - Novelty website + bucket questions implementation.
+- [Bucket Questions](https://github.com/hgzimmerman/BucketQuestions) - A webapp written entirely in Rust for a dumb party game.
 - [Rust todomvc desktop app](https://github.com/Extrawurst/rust-webview-todomvc-yew) - Demo how to use yew for a todomvc that compiles to wasm and is bundled as a lightweight desktop app, as an alternative to electron.

 ## Templates